The 5 best rental markets in Tennessee for investors & property managers in 2026

 Residents and visitors to Chattanooga are drawn to the city’s cultural attractions, such as the Hunter Museum of American Art, Tennessee Aquarium, Chattanooga Symphony & Opera, Creative Discovery Museum, Chattanooga Theatre Centre, and Songbirds Guitar Museum.
 The Bluff View Art District’s galleries, cafes, and gardens are a great place to enjoy the local art scene.
 In addition, the Riverbend Festival draws music lovers to the city each year.

-Chattanooga didn’t make it onto Buildium’s list of up-and-coming real estate markets because of its negative rent growth and high vacancy rate in 2024, both a result of the influx of new construction in the market.
-However, the city’s healthy economy and real estate market make this a good pick for investors and property managers looking to expand into one of Tennessee’s largest cities at an affordable price point.
+Chattanooga didn’t make it onto Buildium’s list of up-and-coming real estate markets in 2026 because of its negative rent growth and high vacancy rate over the last two years.
+However, the city’s healthy real estate market and population growth makes this a potential pick for investors and property managers looking to expand into one of Tennessee’s largest cities at an affordable price point.

 Chattanooga, TN Rental Market Statistics